govindarajanv/secrets-finder/README.md

 # Secret Finder

+Credit: olivernybroe (used his merge conflict tool as a reference and did this POC)

+Please don't use this for your work.
+It is just a POC

-This action finds any merge conflicts in your repository.
+This action finds secrets in your repository.

-Sometimes we accidentally resolve merge conflicts without actually resolving it, this action simply finds if we have any instances of files with merge conflicts we didn't resolve and reports them.

 ## How to use it?